-Chapter 2 - Housing
+CHAPTER 2 - HOUSING

 According to Wisconsin State Statutes 66.1001, the Housing element of a town's comprehensive plan is to be "a compilation of objectives, policies, goals, maps, and programs... to provide an adequate housing supply that meets existing and forecasted housing demand in the (town).
 Working very much in concert with the other elements, the housing element specifically addresses the assessment of "age, structural, value and occupancy characteristics" of the town's housing stock.
-Additionally, the housing for residents" of the town... "provide a range of housing choices that meet the needs of persons of all income levels and of all age groups and persons with special needs, (and identify) policies and programs that promote the availability of land for the development or redevelopment of low-income and moderate-income housing, and policies and programs to maintain or rehabilitate" the town's existing housing stock.
+Additionally, the housing element is to "identify specific policies and programs that promote the development of housing for residents" of the town... "provide a range of housing choices that meet the needs of persons of all income levels and of all age groups and persons with special needs, (and identify) policies and programs that promote the availability of land for the development or redevelopment of low-income and moderate-income housing, and policies and programs to maintain or rehabilitate" the town's existing housing stock.